Is Your Relationship Just a Pit Stop?

-When a couple comes in to see me for therapy, I often start our first session by asking each of them the following question: “Where are you currently the most alive, the most self-respecting, the most interesting, and the most involved in your life?”
+When a couple comes in to see me for therapy, I often start by asking each of them, “Where are you currently the most alive, the most self-respecting, the most interesting, and the most involved in your life?”

 If they are newly in love, the answer is most likely to be when they are together.
 Sadly, when they have been together for a longer period of time, they are more likely to innocently confess that they feel that way more often outside of their intimate relationship.